rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

 Node is running
    </pre>

-0. From inside REPL, get a list of commands:
+0. From inside REPL, get a list of commands (with a leading dot):

    <tt><strong>
    .help